 Guitar Strumming Patterns

-Learning open chords is a good starting point for playing accompaniment to many songs, and with mastering a number of guitar strumming patterns from this lesson you'll be able to get your rhythm guitar skills to the next level and to turn even simple chord progressions into sounding great accompaniment.
+Learning open chords is a good starting point for playing accompaniment to many songs.
+By mastering a number of guitar strumming patterns from this lesson, you'll be able to get your rhythm guitar skills to the next level and turn even simple chord progressions into great-sounding accompaniments.

-You don't necessarily need to learn all of them, just pick the ones you like and use them in your playing.
+You don't necessarily need to learn all of them; just pick the ones you like and use them in your playing.

-To create the beat with your foot use the following counting:
+To create the beat with your foot, use the following counting:

 - 1 – the foot knocks the floor.
 And - the foot lifts up,